Alejandroq12/smart-recognition/README.md

 To run the project, follow these instructions:

 - After Cloning this repo to your local machine.

-- You must use `npm start` command in terminal to run this at the localhost.
+- You must use `npm run start:dev` command in terminal to run this at the localhost.

 ### Run tests